vincepascasio/MEEN432Sp2024_vincepascasio/Project 1/README.md

 ## Week 1 Feedback (5/5):
 Great job guys!
 Keep it up for week 2, ya'll are on track!
 Only suggestion would be to now look into logic on how you can determine if your applied torque is constant, or sinusoidal.
 Also, make sure plots have proper axis titles!

+This is the Project 1 Week 2 deliverables.